JJ/raku-github-actions/README.md

 # GitHub::Actions for Raku [![Test in a Raku container - template](https://github.com/JJ/raku-github-actions/actions/workflows/test.yaml/badge.svg)](https://github.com/JJ/raku-github-actions/actions/workflows/test.yaml)

-Use the GitHub actions console API easily from Raku.
-Essentially, a port to Raku of the [equivalent Perl module](https://metacpan.org/pod/GitHub::Actions).
-It's mainly intended to be run inside the [Raku container for GitHub actions](https://github.com/JJ/alpine-raku), but can of course be used independently.
+Use the GitHub actions console API easily from [Raku](https://raku.org).
+Essentially, a port to
+Raku of the [equivalent Perl module](https://metacpan.org/pod/GitHub::Actions), mainly intended to be run inside the [Raku container for GitHub actions](https://github.com/JJ/alpine-raku), but can of course be used independently.